 Such programs for first-time home buyers provide incentives to lower your tax liability.
 Allowing you to keep more of your earnings while buying your first home.

 - Home Buyer Education

-If you’re unsure about where to begin your home search, you can benefit from online home buyer education programs and other resources.
-You can learn about financing possibilities, the home-buying process, and how to submit a mortgage application in a fair first-time home buyer class.
+If you’re unsure about where to begin your home search, you can benefit from online home buyer education programs to other resources.
+You can learn about financing possibilities, the home-buying process, as well as how to submit a mortgage application in a fair first-time home buyer class.
 This class may be free or inexpensive.

 - Other Programs

 - State and local programs: State and local government agencies offered these program to first-time home buyers to benefit from low-interest loans, grants, or tax credits.

 - Federal programs: Anyone who is a citizen or legal resident of the U.S. is eligible for these programs.
 While not everyone qualifies for every program, receiving federal assistance does not require you to live in a specific state.

 - Non-profit programs: These programs offer financial and educational resources to first-time buyers who have an income of low to moderate level.

 There are various first-time home buyer programs available depending on your location as well as on your financial status.

 Most first-time home buyer programs may have restrictions regarding the validity of the program.
 So, it’s essential not to wait until the last minute to apply.
 With proper planning as well as research this if possible.
 Taking advantage of a best-suited first-time home buyer program could make your dream home a reality.